diffgram/diffgram/README.md

 a single application.

 # What is Diffgram?
-Diffgram replaces as many as 9 of your existing tools with one single application.
+Diffgram replaces multiple tools with one single application.
 1. [Ingest](#Ingest)
 2. [Store](#Store)
 3. [Workflow](#Workflow)